Ericxgao/Tunes/README.md

 ## TunesMetadata

 This is a public contract used to link your new contract to the Tunes ecosystem.
-We built this so you don't actually have to do anything special in your contracts to "link" to Tunes.
+We built this in a way that lets you retroactively link a contract to Tunes.

 Essentially, you're going to either directly set metadata for Tunes or link your contract.
 If this looks like a glorified database, it's because it is!
 It's a way for us to keep organized on all the derivatives created so that we can properly share them on our public viewer.